aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 FEDOT allows you to automate machine learning pipeline design for time-series forecasting.

 FEDOT extracts features using `lagged transformation`_ to apply regression methods for forecasting.
-Therefore not only specific models for time series forecasting (such as ARIMA and AR) can be used but also any machine learning method (knn, decision tree, etc.).
+Therefore not only models specific for time-series forecasting (such as ARIMA and AR) can be used but also any regression method (ridge, lasso, etc.).

 Time-series specific preprocessing methods, like moving average smoothing or Gaussian smoothing are used as well.